You have financial options with your college planning, and we're here to help you find the best options for your situation.

 Ideally, paying for your education is a long-term process of building and using a collection of savings, institutional aid, free money, and — if necessary — loans.
 However, there are many avenues for financing your education.
 Find out how financial aid and scholarships can help the financial pressure.

-Will you be classified as a junior (60+ credit hours) by Fall 2018 or are you currently a junior, senior, or a graduate student enrolled in the College of Education, classified as a full-time student, and have at least a 3.0 cumulative GPA?
+Will you be classified as a junior (60+ credit hours) by Fall 2021 or are you currently a junior, senior, or a graduate student enrolled in the College of Education, classified as a full-time student, and have at least a 3.0 OVERALL GPA?
 If so, you may be eligible to receive a scholarship in the College of Education.

 Each year we award approximately $90,000 of scholarship funds to students in the College of Education at our Annual Scholarship Banquet.

 NOTE: There are no scholarships currently available for candidates in the Certification-Only Program-Alternative Path to Certification.

 The 2021-2022 College of Education Scholarship Application is now available.
 The deadline to apply has been extended to no later than noon on Monday, March 8, 2021.
 No late applications will be accepted.
 Applicants should complete and submit only one online scholarship application.